 Is a Manual Treadmill Good for Running?

 Most people prefer manual treadmills or self-powered treadmills for walking.
-When used for running, it gets a bit harder to stop.
+When used for running or high-intensity interval training, it gets a bit harder to stop.
 And the short belt of the manual treadmill is not suitable for long strides.
 If you want a manual treadmill for running, get a curved belt or a high-quality motorized treadmill.

 Are Manual Treadmills Good for Walking?